iamhspatel2160419/fbMessengerApp/README.md

     func controller(controller: NSFetchedResultsController, didChangeObject anObject: AnyObject, atIndexPath indexPath: NSIndexPath?, forChangeType type: NSFetchedResultsChangeType, newIndexPath: NSIndexPath?) {

-      // when coredata new object will be inserted this method will be called NSBlockopertaion array will append its logic if type == .Insert {
+      // when coredata new object will be inserted this method will be called NSBlockopertaion array will append its logic
+      // The NSBlockOperation class is a concrete subclass of NSOperation that manages the concurrent execution of one or more blocks.
+You can use this object to execute several blocks at once without having to create separate operation objects for each.
+When             executing more than one block, the operation itself is considered finished only when all blocks have finished executing.

+       //Blocks added to a block operation are dispatched with default priority to an appropriate work queue.
+The blocks themselves             should not make any assumptions about the configuration of their execution environment.
+       **/

+        if type == .Insert {
             blockOperations.append(NSBlockOperation(block: {
                 self.collectionView?.insertItemsAtIndexPaths([newIndexPath!])